2012–13 New Jersey Devils season: Regular season

 On June 21, the New Jersey Devils announced their schedule for the 2012–13 regular season.
 Their regular season would have begun on October 12 at the Washington Capitals, and their home-opener would have taken place the following night against the Boston Bruins.
 The original schedule would have ended with a game at the New York Islanders on April 13.
 A new schedule would need to be released if the lockout is resolved.
 On April 15, the Devils lost 2–0 to the Toronto Maple Leafs, their 10th loss in a row (0–6–4), which was equal to the franchise loss record set in 1983–84.

 For the second consecutive season, the Devils led the League in shorthanded goals scored, as they scored 11 shorthanded goals in the 48-game regular season.
-However, after a 4–1 loss to their Hudson rival, the New York Rangers, on April 21, the Devils were eliminated from the playoff race, despite making it to the Stanley Cup Finals the previous year against the eventual champions, the Los Angeles Kings.
+However, after a 4–1 loss to their Hudson rival, the New York Rangers, on April 21, the Devils were eliminated from the playoff race, despite making it to the Stanley Cup Final the previous year against the eventual champions, the Los Angeles Kings.
 This was the first time a Stanley Cup finalist missed the playoffs the next season since 2007.